moderndatacompany/dataos.info/docs/index.md

 ### **Understand DataOS Resources**

-Resources section of the document will help you understand the primitives of DataOS that power the core functionalities necessary in any data stack.
+Resources section of the documentation will help you understand the primitives of DataOS that power the core functionalities necessary in any data stack.
 We have mapped these DataOS Resources to their functional role in the data stack:

 #### **Source Connectivity and Metadata management**